 Full-bodied and rich red wines are produced under the influence of the hot, continental Pannonian climate, in the eastern region of Burgenland.
 Within this area, there are many distinctions that play an equally important role.
 For example, the Eisenberg hill in the most southerly part of Burgenland, enjoys a complex soil structure and touch of refreshing climatic influences from neighbouring Steiermark, that provide ideal growing conditions for Blaufränkisch and other red wine varieties with fine mineral characters and unmatched elegance.
 The legendary Ruster Ausbruch, the internationally renowned noble sweet dessert wine, epitomizes the strong identity of the region.

-The dense loam soils of Mittelburgenland and the area around Pöttelsdorf north of the Rosaliagebirge produce Blaufränkisch with particularly deep fruit and exceptional length.
+The dense loam soils of Mittelburgenland and Rosalia area produce Blaufränkisch with particularly deep fruit and exceptional length.
 In Neusiedlersee-Hügelland, on the west shores of Neusiedlersee (Lake Neusiedl), the variety produces wines with expressive minerality and gripping tannins.

 The soils on the east-facing slopes of the Leithagebirge (Leitha mountain range) consist principally of limestone and slate, providing a unique terroir for Blaufränkisch, yet also for complex white wines, especially Weißburgunder, Chardonnay and Grüner Veltliner.
 Exceptional dessert wines, such as the legendary Ruster Ausbruch, complete the range of Burgenland's wine-producing competence.